This is a list of law courses. For more information, see College of Law.

 Writing project on a subject or topical area specified by the supervising faculty member; group meetings; writing tutorial.

 LAW:9481 Supplementary Writing arr.

 Supplemental writing project that is related to a student's course, but goes beyond the requirements for the course, and is supervised by the faculty member who teaches the course.

 Research and writing project unrelated to any substantive course, supervised by a faculty member.

 LAW:9490 Independent Research Project arr.

 Work under faculty supervision; research.

-Independent research and writing under thesis adviser/committee chair.
+Independent research and writing under thesis advisor/committee chair.
 Requirements: S.J.D. enrollment.